very-good-science/our-handbook-user-guide/README.md

-# The `Our Handbook` project handbook: the meta handbook!
+# The `Our Handbook` user guide!
 :construction: Thank you for your patience while we develop this repository :construction:

-Welcome to the `Our Handbook` meta-handbook GitHub repository!
-This repository is part of the [`Our Handbook`](#the-our-handbook-project) project, and contains code for the [how-to-guide](deployed-handbook-handbook) (a.k.a. the meta-handbook) that tells you how to get the most out of the `Our Handbook` [template](template-repo) - a template for an RSE or research group handbook.
+Welcome to the `Our Handbook` user guide GitHub repository!
+This repository is part of the [`Our Handbook`](#the-our-handbook-project) project, and contains code for the [how-to-guide](deployed-handbook-handbook) that tells you how to get the most out of the `Our Handbook` [template](template-repo) - a template for an RSE or research group handbook.

 ## The `Our Handbook` project
 `Very Good Science` is working with researchers to build the `Our Handbook` resources: a research group staff handbook [template](template-repo) and [materials to help you use it](deployed-handbook-handbook).
 We hope research group leaders and members will work together using these resources to: